litecart/litecart/UPGRADE.md

 ## Instructions

-  1. Backup your files and database.
+  1. Backup your files and database!!

   2. Upload a new set of files replacing the old ones.
 (So called drop-on-top)